 - Avoiding exercise, caffeine or any activity that activates the body

-Panic attacks are fairly common, and having one does not mean that your child has panic disorder.
+Rates of panic attacks increase in adolescence, and having one does not mean that your child has panic disorder.
 Panic attacks become a problem when someone worries about having more attacks, or fears something bad will happen because of a panic attack.
 Also, panic attacks can occur in other anxiety disorders.
 For example, children or teens with a phobia of dogs might have a panic attack when they are near a dog.
 In this case, however, the panic attack is expected, and the child is afraid of the dog, not the panic attack.
 In panic disorder, the panic attacks are unexpected or there is no clear reason for the panic attack to have occurred.

 - School attendance